TIWIMIN/odin-recipes/README.md

 # odin-recipes

-This project will be an oppurtunity to exercise creating html pages.
-I will be creating a rudamentary recipe in order to do so.
+This project will be an exercise in creating html pages.
+I will be following serious eats' chocolate chip cookie recipe to do so (https://www.seriouseats.com/the-food-lab-best-chocolate-chip-cookie-recipe).